 How to Fix Pivot Table field name is not valid Error

 The “Field name is not valid” error is a common issue that occurs when creating or refreshing pivot tables in Excel.
 This error message indicates that one or more of the field names in your data source contains an invalid character or is misspelled.
-Fortunately, there are several ways to fix this error and ensure that your pivot table functions correctly.

 Here are some tips for fixing the “Field name is not valid” error in Excel pivot tables: